-V. Amount of Payment
+IV.
+Amount of Payment

-Except for Specialty Prescription Drugs available under the Program described in Section III, BCI or its designated Pharmacy Benefits Manager (PBM), will provide the following benefits for Covered Services:
+The Contract Administrator or its designated Pharmacy Benefits Manager (PBM), will provide the following benefits for Covered Services:

-- A. The amount of payment for a covered Prescription Drug dispensed by a Participating Pharmacist is the balance remaining after subtracting the Prescription Drug Copayment, Cost Sharing, and/or Deductible, if applicable, from the lower of the Allowed Charge or the Usual Charge for the Prescription Drug. - B. For a covered Prescription Drug dispensed by a Physician or a Licensed Pharmacist who is not a Participating Pharmacist, the Participant is responsible for paying for the Prescription Drug at the time of purchase and must submit a claim to BCI or its PBM.
-The amount of payment for a covered Prescription Drug is the balance remaining after subtracting the Prescription Drug Copayment, Cost Sharing and/or Deductible, if applicable, from the lower of the Allowed Charge or the Usual Charge for the Prescription Drug. - C. The amount of payment for a covered Prescription Drug dispensed by a mail order Participating Pharmacy is the balance remaining after subtracting the Prescription Drug Copayment, Cost Sharing and/or Deductible, if applicable, from the lower of the Allowed Charge or the Usual Charge for the Prescription Drug. - D. Submission of a prescription to a pharmacy is not a claim.
-If a Participant receives Covered Services from a pharmacy and believes that the Copayment, Cost Sharing or other amount is incorrect, the Participant may then submit a written claim to BCI requesting reimbursement of any amounts the Participant believes were incorrect.
-Refer to the Inquiry and Appeals Procedures in the General Provisions Section of this Plan.
+- A. The amount of payment for a covered Prescription Drug dispensed by a Participating Pharmacist is the balance remaining after subtracting the Prescription Drug Copayment, Cost Sharing and/or Deductible, if applicable from the lower of the Allowed Charge or the Usual Charge for the Prescription Drug. - B. For a covered Prescription Drug dispensed by a Physician or a Licensed Pharmacist who is not a Participating Pharmacist, the Participant is responsible for paying for the Prescription Drug at the time of purchase and must submit a claim to the Contract Administrator or its PBM.
+The amount of payment for a covered Prescription Drug is the balance remaining after subtracting the Prescription Drug Copayment, Cost Sharing and/or Deductible, if applicable, from the lower of the Allowed Charge or the Usual Charge for the Prescription Drug. - C. Submission of a prescription to a pharmacy is not a claim.
+If a Participant receives Covered Services from a pharmacy and believes that the Copayment, Cost Sharing or other amount is incorrect, the Participant may then submit a written claim to the Contract Administrator requesting reimbursement of any amounts the Participant believes were incorrect.
+Refer to the Inquiry and Appeals Procedures in the General Provisions Section.